migtools/oadp-non-admin/docs/CONTRIBUTING.md

 If your changes involve Velero version or its objects, please follow [Velero objects changes section](#velero-objects-changes).

+If you are upgrading project's OADP version, please follow [upgrade OADP version section](#upgrade-oadp-version).

 If you are upgrading project's kubebuilder version, please follow [upgrade kubebuilder version section](#upgrade-kubebuilder-version).

 > **NOTE:** Run `make help` for more information on all potential `make` targets